jreading/jsm/README.md

 These guys (whether they know it or not):

   * Adam Abouraya
-  * Arne G Strout
+  * Arne Strout
+  * Bret Crosby
   * Jonathan Zuckerman
-  * Bret Crosby
   * Sasha Sklar
+  * Todd Driscoll

 And these guys (they don't know it):